stevewedig/blog/README.md

 * Pending: Simple Dependency Injection Using DAGs in Java
 * Pending: Fallible: An Alternative to Throwing Exceptions in Java
 * Pending: Framework Independent URL Routing in Java
-* Pending: Global Event Bus vs. Local Event Handlers
+* Pending: Heterogenous Event Bus in Java
 * Pending: Asynchronous Cached Downloads in Java
 * Pending: Asynchronous Tasks with Dependencies in Java
 * Pending: UI Architecture Pattern: View Flow